 - Passengers who purchase a carry-on bag

-- Passengers who purchase the WORKS
+- Passengers who purchase the WORKS or the PERKS bundle

 - Elite members of myFRONTIER Miles

 - Families traveling with small children (under 3 years old)

 - Other passengers requiring additional time or assistance

 General Boarding – Zone 2, 3, and 4 (Called in Order)